usaid-cs/yesterday-i-learned/java.md

 - `//@formatter:off` and `//@formatter:on` control ranges between which Eclipse does not highlight your code.
 This had no effect on IDEA.
 - The first line in the docstring is extracted as the summary of the method.
 Now that's normally no problem, but they chose `. ` as the delimiter, so you can't have stuff like `Mr. Bean` in the summary unless you [hack it out](https://stackoverflow.com/a/18282355/1558430).
 - For docstrings, they want to start them with a third-person verb.
 Both Python and git want first-person verbs in imperative mood.
+- As a strong adherent to the SOLID principles, [even if you want an object to print itself out, there should be another object for that](https://www.baeldung.com/solid-principles).
+Example in page: `Book`, and `BookPrinter`.

 ## Types